 Part-time Faculty Position: Hip Hop Dance Instructor

-The Hochstein School seeks an enthusiastic Hip Hop instruction for young students ages 7-12 years for one weekly hour-long class on Thursdays from 5:00-6:00 pm.
+The Hochstein School seeks an enthusiastic Hip Hop instruction for young students ages 7-12 years for one weekly hour-long class. - date & time TBD.

 The teacher will be teaching a beginner level class that will focus on the fundamentals of Hip Hop and will be responsible for developing skills and techniques.
 The successful candidate will inform students of the history of Hip-Hop and help make relevant connections to today’s culture, inspiring each student to learn - with no judgment - using movement to create freedom of expression.